One-Loop Integrals for Purely Virtual Particles: Threshold decomposition and fakeon prescription

 \subsection{Threshold decomposition and spectral identities}

 The skeleton diagrams satisfy the \emph{spectral optical theorem}~\cite{Anselmi:2021hab}

 At a first look, it may seem that~\eqref{eq:spectraloptical} is just~\eqref{eq:cutting} where the diagrams are substituted with their skeleton version.
 What makes~\eqref{eq:spectraloptical} convenient is that the skeleton diagrams can be further decomposed into sum of terms which are associated to single physical thresholds, leading to the \emph{spectral identities}.
+These identities are derived once the integrals over the loop energies in the skeleton diagrams are performed by means of the residue theorem.
+In this way unitarity is proved without the need of integrating over the space components of loop momenta.

 Labelling $e_a\equiv k^0_a$, the decomposition of a skeleton diagrams is given in terms of the following quantities

 where $\mathcal{P}$ is the Cauchy principal value.
 Moreover, we define the quantity $\mathcal{P}_n$, which is a sum of product of $n-1$ different $\mathcal{P}^{ab}$.
 In this paper we do not need the explicit form of those terms and we only write them symbolically.
 Their expressions in terms of $\mathcal{P}^{ab}$'s can be found in~\cite{Anselmi:2021hab}.